OleksandrHrachov/POTR-POTS-REACT-TS/README.md

 # POTR-POTS-REACT-TS

-This project is an improvement project [https://github.com/OleksandrHrachov/Potr_Pots](Potr_Pots) and is in progress.
+This project is an improvement project [Potr Pots](https://github.com/OleksandrHrachov/Potr_Pots) and is in progress.
 This project is a SPA written in React using TS, also added a Back-end (Express) for login and registration.
 I plan to add a shopping cart and localization for different countries.

 #Requirements: